 In May 2019, Forte Bank acquired a 100 per cent in another Kazakh bank, Bank Kassa Nova.
 In December 2020, Forte Bank sold this 100 per cent stake to Freedom Finance, a company that specialises in brokerage, underwriting, investment banks business and consulting services in securities market.
 The acquired bank was renamed and is now operating under the name Bank Freedom Finance Kazakhstan.

-In the challenging environment of the coronavirus pandemic and reduced oil prices, it is expected that not all shareholders of Kazakh banks will be able or willing to meet additional capitalisation requirements.
+It is expected that not all Kazakh banks can stand the challenging environment of volatile local currency and confrontation of Russia and the West.
 As a result, consolidation in the banking sector will continue, and there will be a number of further mergers and acquisitions of small and medium-sized banks.
-Investments are expected not only from local but also from international investors.
+Investments are expected not only from local, but also from international, investors.
 According to public sources, the European Bank for Reconstruction and Development is monitoring the Kazakh market for equity investment opportunities in the banking sector.

 Banking regulation in Kazakhstan has always been conservative, and the regulator has historically had fairly broad powers in its supervision, although this has not always been effective, as illustrated by the licence withdrawals mentioned above.
 The push for further tightening of banking regulation is demonstrated by, for example, the steps already taken to introduce Basel III and the motivated judgement concept that basically allows the regulator to decide on critical issues of banks at its own discretion.
 In its efforts to improve regulation, in 2019 the NBK initiated an asset quality review (AQR) programme to identify key risks applicable to customers of Kazakh banks and ways in which to address them.
 One of the recommendations, following the completion of the AQR in January 2020, was additional capitalisation of Kazakh banks by their shareholders with their own funds, this time without the involvement of budget funds, as has regularly occurred throughout the past 10 years as a consequence of the financial crisis.
 From 2021, AQR and supervisory stress testing will be regularly conducted as part of the AFR's supervisory process.
-Notwithstanding the overall trend for an increase in regulation, in 2020, due to the covid-19 crisis, the regulator had to temporarily release some of the prudential requirements on Kazakh banks related to their capitalisation and liquidity.
-These measures are gradually being abolished as the situation improves.
+Notwithstanding the overall trend for an increase in regulation, in 2020 and 2021, due to the covid-19 crisis and war in Ukraine, the regulator had to temporarily release some of the prudential requirements on Kazakh banks related to their capitalisation and liquidity.
+These measures are expected to be abolished as the situation improves.

-In their efforts to further enhance the stability of the financial market and to make regulation more efficient, the AFR and the NBK are to adopt the 'Concept of Financial Sector Development for 2030' in the first quarter of 2021.
+In their efforts to further enhance the stability of the financial market and to make regulation more efficient, the AFR and the NBK are to adopt the 'Concept of Financial Sector Development for 2030' at some point in 2022.
 This will determine new priorities and strategic directions for the financial sector's development.
-The aim is to establish a competitive high-technology financial sector that would facilitate microfinance stability and support sustainable and inclusive economic development.
+The aim is to establish a competitive high-technology financial sector that would facilitate financial stability and support sustainable and inclusive economic development.